EsadCetiner/iredadmin-rule-exclusions-plugin/README.md

 - ModSecurity compatable Web Application Firewall

 # How to install the plugin
-To install this plugin, create a include for the file ``plugins/iredadmin-rule-exclusions-config.conf`` and ``iredadmin-rule-exclusions-before.conf`` after ``crs-setup.conf`` but before loading any CRS rules.
+To install this plugin, create a include for the file ``plugins/iredadmin-rule-exclusions-config.conf`` and ``plugins/iredadmin-rule-exclusions-before.conf`` after ``crs-setup.conf`` but before loading any CRS rules.

 See below for an example on how to install:
 ```